How to Play Blackjack

 WHAT ARE THE BASIC RULES OF BLACKJACK?

 The basic blackjack rules apply to a player's hand against a dealer's.
-A player must achieve a hand total closest to 21 without going over—otherwise, they "bust" and lose their hand to the dealer.
+Players aim to get as close to 21 without going over—otherwise, they "bust" and lose their hand to the dealer.
 A player wins the game immediately if they receive 21 on their initial two cards (unless the dealer also gets 21).

 Following the optimal blackjack strategy with a chart for hard and soft totals helps increase your chances of winning.
 Other techniques include adhering to the best possible hand and RTP averages, avoiding side bets, and never using the insurance wager.